Sendera

 Planning a trip together

-Planning a trip with others often means juggling chats documents, and decisions across multiple apps.
-Information gets duplicated, lost, or misunderstood gradually becoming a source of friction.
+Planning a trip with others means juggling chats, documents, and decisions across multiple apps.
+In this process information gets lost, duplicated, or misunderstood gradually becoming a source of friction.

 Planning a trip together

-Planning a trip with others often means juggling chats documents, and decisions across multiple apps.
-Information gets duplicated, lost, or misunderstood gradually becoming a source of friction.
+Planning a trip with others means juggling chats, documents, and decisions across multiple apps.
+In this process information gets lost, duplicated, or misunderstood gradually becoming a source of friction.

 What the research revealed